shrekshao/3d-graphics-beginner-projects/lessons/00-intro.md

   - The computation process for each triangle/pixel is mostly the same, and fixed, for any 3D games/apps.
 And actually pretty simple -- it's just floating point number computations -- compared to the different,  flexible, and complicated CPU program logic.
   - Computation of each triangle/pixel is **parrallel** to each other, there's little dependency. i.e. one pixel doesn't need to wait for result of another pixel to finish its computation.

 So people started design specialized hardware that are good at handling these tasks ~1990s.
 And named it the graphics process unit (GPU).
-Nowadays, GPU consists...
+Nowadays, GPU consists of smaller cores and memory caches compared to CPU.
+But there are many of them, which means they can handle many parrallel tasks at once.

 <ImgCaption src='/img/cpu-gpu-architecture.png'>
 Simplified CPU and GPU architecture from